 Who are we without each other, and what is life without celebrating it?

 Community and camaraderie are at the forefront of all we do.
 Probably because that’s what we believe the beverage industry is all about.
-We have a fun, affordable wine/beer club (which you can learn about here), and while COVID has temporarily kiboshed our in-person experiences, we’re just now getting back to them (HIP!
-HIP!), and we’re still embracing the virtual world by offering Take Home Tastings every Wednesday and other online events (o-events? e-events?
-You get it).
+We have a fun, affordable wine/beer club (which you can learn about here), and while COVID temporarily kiboshed our in-person experiences, we’re just now getting back to them (HIP!
+HIP!), and we’re still embracing the virtual world by offering Take Home Tastings every Wednesday.

 At the end of the day, we simply try to make a difference, make people happy, and make sure your glass is full.